Video Game: Mortal Kombat X

-- Several more stages lend credence to this - one of the levels show a completely destroyed city, with crumbling buildings, abandoned vehicles, and even a crashed airplane in the background.
-Another is a refugee camp that wouldn't be too out of place in a warzone.
+- Several stages lend credence to this: the Destroyed City level shows, well, a completely destroyed city, with crumbling buildings, abandoned vehicles, and even a crashed airplane in the background.
+Meanwhile, the Refugee Kamp, set in the titular area from Earthrealm, wouldn't be too out of place in a warzone.
 The comics also indicate that similar scenarios are taking place in Outworld, with the civil war tearing it apart.

-- Dialogue Tree: Similar to some other fighting games, the dialogues prior to a fight are unique for each matchup and the characters talk back and forth to each other (for instance Kotal Kahn vs. Raiden will produce the following):
+- Dialogue Tree: Similar to some other fighting games, the dialogues prior to a fight are unique for each matchup and the characters talk back and forth to each other, as the Quotes page shows.
+They always follow the same structure: quip-retort-rejoinder.

-- Double Meaning Title: According to Ed Boon, the "X" in Mortal Kombat X refers to the Roman numeral (this being the tenth entry in the main series) and "next", in both the sense of the game's availability on next generation consoles and, as one of the time periods shown in the story will be that the future, the next generation of kombatants.
+- Double Meaning Title: According to Ed Boon, the "X" in Mortal Kombat X refers to the Roman numeral (this being the tenth entry in the main series) and "next", in both the sense of the game's availability on next generation consoles and, as one of the time periods shown in the story is set in the future, the next generation of kombatants.

-- Eye Scream: Once again, some X-Ray moves involve the recipient having their skull stabbed or smashed in the eye area.
+- Eye Scream: Once again, several X-Ray moves involve the recipient having their skull stabbed or smashed in the eye area.